etcherfx/RCOInstaller/README.md

 - [Releases](https://github.com/etcherfx/RCOInstaller/releases)

+## Usage

-## Installation
+### Installation

 - Download the latest version from [releases](https://github.com/etcherfx/RCOInstaller/releases/latest)
+- Extract the contents from `RCOInstaller_$VERSION.zip`
-- Right click on `install.ps1` in your file explorer and click `Run with Powershell`
+- Right click on `install.ps1` in the Windows file explorer and click `Run with Powershell`
+- Wait until it finishes then press any key to exit

+### Uninstallation

+- Follow the first two steps from the [Installation](https://github.com/etcherfx/RCOInstaller#installation) part
+- Right click `uninstall.ps1` in the Windows file explorer and click `Run with Powershell`
 - Wait until it finishes then press any key to exit

 ## Credits